CSOgroup/TrES-Seq-Analysis/README.md

 ### 1. Data availability
 Raw files are available here:

-Processed files - AnnData objects (Scanpy), fragments files (SnapATAC2), and bigwig tracks are available as supplementary files in the GEO repository:
+Processed files - scRNA-seq matrices in 10x mtx format (RNA | [STARSolo](https://github.com/alexdobin/STAR)), fragments files (H3K27ac/H3K27me3 | [SnapATAC2](https://github.com/scverse/SnapATAC2)) are available as supplementary files in the GEO repository:

 ### 2. Environment
 All analyses were made using the environment in **env**.
 To recreate that environment you can use: